marcgg/marcgg.github.com/_posts/simplify-git-flow.md

 - You are in a larger team with a dedicated QA team.
 - You can't ship to production a few times a week because of reasons outside of your current git flow.

 It's also worth saying that a better git flow will not fix everything.
 Please invest in automated tests, pull requests, [monitoring][2], code quality.
-Learn to [deal with large features][3] and aim at [continuous delivery][4], it will help in the long run.
+Learn to [deal with large features][3], [ship smaller things][4] and aim at [continuous delivery][5], it will help in the long run.

 ## Proposed Git Flow

-I [already wrote about this][5], but here is a simplified version, since even my first version looked a bit complicated to some.
+I [already wrote about this][6], but here is a simplified version, since even my first version looked a bit complicated to some.

 ### Releasing